Article written by Mike Anderson NSBC Founder & CEO

 It’s really important that you not only attract the right people but create a work culture that makes them want to stay.

 At any stage, a good leader has the charisma and track record to inspire a compelling vision for the company and its future, recruiting committed employees instead of top talent who will fly to the next offer very soon.

-Employees committed to the company mission and vision will help the founders realise their vision, not so much “top talent” who will move on to the next offer.
+Employees committed with the company mission and vision will help the founders realise their vision, not so much with “top talent” who will move on to the next offer.

 How to avoid failing

 It seems that most businesses are destined for failure.
 But there are key points to not becoming one of them that fails right off the bat.